Extended String Module

 Description

-Determines whether the text contains only uppercase and lowercase letters [A-Za-z]
+Determines whether the text contains only uppercase and lowercase letters [A-Za-z] or digits [0-9], or a combination of both.

-Empty text returns false
+Empty text returns false.

 Example